Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

 \subsection{Experimental Settings}

-The experimental evaluation of this study is structured into four primary components: \begin{itemize} \item{A performance comparison of the proposed SEETO against two representative algorithms in the field of WRF parameter calibration, MOASMO \cite{ref43} and KMO \cite{ref19}, under the constraint of a limited budget of expensive WRF evaluations.} \item{An ablation study on the adaptive knowledge transfer mechanism, validating its effectiveness by incorporating it into both the MOASMO and KMO algorithms.} \item{A comparative analysis of the effectiveness of the employed meteorological representation extractor against two related meteorological state extraction algorithms, SCL \cite{ref44} and AtmoDist \cite{ref45}, within the context of WRF parameter calibration tasks;} \item{A parameter sensitivity analysis of SEETO to discuss the impact of parameter selection on optimization performance.} \end{itemize}
+The experimental evaluation of this study is structured into four primary components: \begin{itemize} \item{\revv{A performance comparison of the proposed SEETO against three representative baseline algorithm under the constraint of a limited budget of expensive WRF evaluations, i.e., MOASMO \cite{ref41}, KMO \cite{ref19}, and SAS-CKT-MO \cite{ref42}.
+The former two are state-of-the-art surrogate-assisted evolutionary algorithms dedicated for WRF parameter calibration, and the latter is a state-of-the-art general evolutionary transfer optimization baseline adapted from SAS-CKT \cite{ref42} for the current multi-objective WRF calibration scenario.
+To form SAS-CKT-MO, we expand the number of Gaussian Process Regression in SAS-CKT from one to two, to separately deal with the two objectives of temperature RMSE and wind speed RMSE.
+In addition, HV improvement is used in SAS-CKT-MO as the improvement criterion to guide the search, consistent with SEETO.}} \item{\revv{A two-part ablation study on the knowledge transfer mechanism is conducted.
+First, the knowledge transfer mechanism of SEETO, including source task selection, surrogate model transfer, and elite solution reuse, is separately incorporated into MOASMO and KMO, resulting in two variant algorithms, namely SEETO-MOASMO and SEETO-KMO, to verify the effectiveness of the knowledge transfer mechanism.
+Second, three simplified transfer baselines are constructed on top of SEETO: NTWS-SEETO, which only considers the most similar source tasks for ensemble surrogate construction; EIT-SEETO, which only considers the injection of historical elite solutions; and SET-SEETO, which only considers the ensemble of multiple historical surrogate models.
+By comparing SEETO with these three transfer variants, we further clarify the contribution of each transfer mechanism in SEETO.}} \item{A comparative analysis of the effectiveness of the employed meteorological representation extractor against two related meteorological state extraction algorithms, SCL \cite{ref43} and AtmoDist \cite{ref44}, within the context of WRF parameter calibration tasks;} \item{A parameter sensitivity analysis of SEETO to discuss the impact of parameter selection on optimization performance.} \end{itemize}

 To conduct our experiments, the following experimental setup was adopted for the WRF parameter calibration tasks: \begin{itemize} \item{{\bf{Calibration Scenario}}: The spatial domain for the WRF forecast covers the longitude and latitude range of $38.0^\circ N - 41.75^\circ N$ and $114.5^\circ E - 118.25^\circ E$.
 The selection of physical parameterization schemes and the parameters to be calibrated for the WRF model is consistent with \cite{ref19}, with details provided in Table~\ref{tab:schemes_parameters}.
 RMSE is employed as the error metric in the calibration tasks: